Bijou Phillips: Personal life

-Phillips dated Sean Lennon at some point in the mid-2000s and she became the muse and subject matter of his 2006 album Friendly Fire.
+Phillips dated Sean Lennon in the mid-2000s and became the subject matter of his 2006 album Friendly Fire.

-In 2004, Phillips began dating Danny Masterson; the couple met at a poker tournament in Las Vegas.
+In 2004, Phillips began dating actor Danny Masterson and the two were married in October 2011.
 They are both Scientologists.
-The couple announced their engagement in March 2009.
-They were married on October 18, 2011, in a private castle in Ireland.
 On February 14, 2014, Phillips gave birth to their daughter.

-Phillips has starred with Masterson in several films and in a 2011 episode of Fox's Raising Hope.
+Phillips starred with Masterson in several films and in a 2011 episode of Fox's Raising Hope.

-On February 17, 2017, Masterson revealed that Phillips had been suffering from kidney disease for five years.
-She was born with small kidneys and had been battling the disease by living a stress-free life, eating a vegan diet, and getting dialysis.
-She suffered from a blood infection and was in need of a transplant.
-On April 7, 2017, she received a kidney transplant.
+Masterson revealed in February 2017 that Phillips had been suffering from kidney disease for five years.
+She was born with small kidneys and suffered from a blood infection and was in need of a transplant, which she later received in April, 2017.

-Homophobic abuse allegations

-In November 2017, actor Daniel Franzese alleged that Phillips had "ridiculed" him about his sexuality and weight and physically assaulted him on the set of Bully.
+In November 2017, actor Daniel Franzese alleged that Phillips had "ridiculed" him about his sexuality and weight, and physically assaulted him on the set of Bully.
 Phillips subsequently apologized for her behavior.
 The same month, actress Heather Matarazzo claimed that Phillips had held her against a wall and choked her shortly before filming for Hostel: Part II began.

-Controversy

-Phillips has defended both her father and her husband (the former accused of rape and incest by Phillips's half-sister Mackenzie; the latter accused of rape and sexual assault by multiple women) in the face of allegations of sexual abuse.

-Of Mackenzie's allegations against their father, Phillips said, "I'm 29 now, I've talked to everyone who was around during that time, I've asked the hard questions.
+Phillips has defended both her father and her husband (the former accused of rape and incest by Phillips's half-sister Mackenzie; the latter convicted of the rape and sexual assault of multiple women) following allegations of their sexual abuse.
+Of Mackenzie's allegations of sexual assault against their father, Phillips said in 2009, "I'm 29 now, I've talked to everyone who was around during that time, I've asked the hard questions.
 I do not believe my sister.
 Our father [was] many things.
 This is not one of them."
-In contrast, Phillips also stated that Mackenzie told her about their incestuous relationship, and that the news was "confusing and scary" and that she was "heartbroken" to think that her family left her alone with her father.
-In a 2000 interview with Bruce LaBruce she discussed a song she had written about her father with the refrain, "He touched me wrong," but didn't go into detail about whether the lyrics referred to herself or someone else.
+Phillips also stated that Mackenzie told her about their incestuous relationship, and that the news was "confusing and scary" and that she was "heartbroken" to think that her family left her alone with her father.
+In a 2000 interview with Bruce LaBruce, she discussed a song she had written about her father with the refrain, "He touched me wrong", but did not go into detail about whether the lyrics referred to herself or someone else.

-Between 2017 and 2020, Phillips's husband Danny Masterson was accused of rape, harassment and stalking of several women (including Chrissie Carnell-Bixler, the wife of musician Cedric Bixler-Zavala).
-Masterson has not responded directly to any of the allegations, but on Instagram, Phillips mocked Carnell-Bixler's police report detailing Masterson's alleged rape.
+In May 2023, Phillips' husband Masterson was convicted of raping two women in 2003; charges from a third woman resulted in a hung jury.
+In September 2023, Masterson was sentenced to 30 years to life in prison.
+Later that month, she filed for divorce.